Your Pet, Our Passion.

 Getting another dog following the passing of another is a personal decision that shouldn’t be rushed.
 Some people can’t bear the silence of an empty home, while others need longer to come to terms with their loss.

-There is no right or wrong answer, but do make sure that you don’t get a new dog while your emotions are still raw - they need to be welcomed into a forward-looking, loving home.
-They will not replace the dog you lost but will be just as unique and special to you in their own way.
-You can then look forward to a future of new memories with your new loyal friend.
+There is no right or wrong answer, however it is best that you don’t get a new dog while your emotions are still raw - they need to be welcomed into a forward-looking, loving home.
+They will never replace the dog you lost but will be just as unique and special to you in their own way.
+You can then look forward to a future of new memories with your new dog by your side.